grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 });
 ```

-What this block does, is:
+This block does the following:

 1. Add the label `vehicle=car`
 2. Execute the `order_car` function